Love Me Back (album)

-Love Me Back is the second studio album by American R&B singer Jazmine Sullivan, released on November 29, 2010, by J Records.
-Sullivan co-wrote the album with producers Missy Elliott, Ne-Yo, No I.D., Los da Mystro, and Salaam Remi, among others.
+Love Me Back is the second studio album by American R&B singer Jazmine Sullivan.
+It was released by J Records on November 30, 2010 in the United States.
+The follow-up to her 2008 debut album Fearless, Sullivan reteamed with producers Salaam Remi, Missy Elliott, her protégé Cainon Lamb and duo Carvin & Ivan to work on the album.
+New collaborated included Anthony Bel, Chuck Harmony, Los da Mystro, Bei Maejor, No I.D., and Prolyfic as well as singer Ne-Yo.
+Sullivan co-wrote every song on Love Me Back.

-The album debuted at number 17 on the Billboard 200 and sold 57,000 copies in its first week.
-It produced two singles, including the lead single "Holding You Down (Goin' in Circles)", which peaked at number three on the Hot R&B/Hip-Hop Songs chart.
-Love Me Back received universal acclaim from music critics, who praised its songwriting and Sullivan's singing.
+The album was released to received universal acclaim from music critics, who praised its songwriting and Sullivan's singing.
+It debuted at number 17 on the US Billboard 200, selling 57,000 copies in its first week of release.
+Love Me Back also reached number five on the US Top R&B/Hip-Hop Albums chart.
+The album produced two singles, including leading single "Holding You Down (Goin' in Circles)", which peaked at number three on the US Hot R&B/Hip-Hop Songs chart, and follow-up "10 Seconds."

 Background

 The album is the follow-up to Sullivan's debut album Fearless (2008), which was well received by music critics, sold 517,000 copies, and earned Sullivan seven Grammy Award nominations.
 Recording sessions for the album took place at various recording locations, including Carrington House Studios, Goldmind Studios, and Lostas Studi in Atlanta, Georgia, CNSO Recording Studio in Czech Republic, Cutting Room Studios, Germano Studios, KMA Studios, and MSR Studios in New York, New York, Instrument Zoo in Miami, Florida, Metropolis Studios in London, Waya Flow Studios and Westlake Studios in Los Angeles, California, Strawberrybee Studios in California, and The Studio in Philadelphia, Pennsylvania.